Temple Isaiah Covid-19 Protocols

 **You may be asked to leave Temple property by an employee if you begin exhibiting any of the above symptoms or if it becomes known that you are subject to Health Officer order or have been in contact with a person known to have COVID-19 in the past 10 days.

-While indoors, masking is required for everyone, regardless of vaccination status.
+Whether indoors or outdoors, masking is required for everyone at any Temple Isaiah event, regardless of vaccination status.

-• Beginning August 1, we will offer indoor services in the Sanctuary
+• We are currently offering indoor services in the Sanctuary

-will be expected to wear masks to achieve our highest level of safety, with the exception of Clergy and the B’nai Mitzvah Student (all vaccinated) who may choose to unmask for the ceremony.
+will be expected to wear masks to achieve our highest level of safety, Clergy and the B’nai Mitzvah Student (all vaccinated) will only unmask when speaking and will utilize separate microphones.

-• Vaccinated individuals coming up to the Bima to recite a blessing or aliyot may remove their mask during blessing and then promptly return to mask before being seated.
+• For any individuals coming up to the Bima to recite a blessing or aliyot they may remove their mask during blessing utilizing a separate microphone or a microphone cover, and then promptly return to wearing a mask before being seated.

 • There is no food served at B’nai Mitzvah ceremonies and we have not yet opened up to host post ceremony celebrations.
 We will continue to re-evaluate and provide future updates when we are ready for hosting events safely.